 May we take to heart this series of instructions from James and apply each command in our life, as we seek to live a victorious life that honours the Lord.
 May we humbly submit to God and resist the devil.
 May we draw near to the Lord and enjoy sweet fellowship with our heavenly Father, by confessing our sin and walking in spirit and truth.

-Heavenly Father, we thank You for the wise instruction to live godly and victorious lives in the book of James.
-We praise and glorify Your holy name that we have all we need for life and godliness, through faith in Jesus Christ.
+Heavenly Father, thank You for the wise instruction to live godly and victorious lives in the book of James.
+I praise and glorify Your holy name that I have all I need for life and godliness, through faith in Jesus Christ.
 Help me surrender my life and maintain sweet fellowship with You.
 Purify my heart and keep me from double-mindedness.
-May I hate sin, in all its ugly guises and mourn over the things that dishonour Your holy name.
-Keep me low at the cross and I pray that I would humble my heart before you daily, and live and work for Your greater praise and glory, this I ask in Jesus' name, AMEN,
+May I hate sin in all its ugly guises and mourn over the things that dishonour Your holy name.
+Keep me low at the Cross and I pray that I would humble my heart before you daily, and live and work for Your greater praise and glory.
+This I ask in Jesus' name, AMEN,